jh83/WordClock/README.md

 # WordClock

-Some time ago i decided to build my own "WordClock" and I must say that im quite happy with the resultsß:
+Some time ago i decided to build my own "WordClock" and I must say that im quite happy with the results:

 ![Image of WordClock](images/WordClock_1_lowres.png?raw=true)